-Low-grade gliomas, also known as grade 2 gliomas, generally affect young adults.
+Low-grade glioma, also known as grade 2 glioma, generally affect young adults.
 The pathophysiology gradually leads to neurologic deterioration and ultimately, early death.
 Common treatment options are surgery, radiotherapy, or chemotherapy.
-However, recent advancements have shown that people suffering from gliomas showed a longer progression-free survival (PFS) in comparison to those who were given only radiotherapy when prescribed radiotherapy along with chemotherapy consisting of procarbazine, lomustine (CCNU), and vincristine (PCV).
+However, recent advancements have shown that people suffering from glioma showed a longer progression-free survival (PFS) in comparison to those who were given only radiotherapy when prescribed radiotherapy along with chemotherapy consisting of procarbazine, lomustine (CCNU), and vincristine (PCV).
 (1, 2)

 With a median follow-up of 11.9 years, the study revealed that 67% of patients presented with tumor progression and 55% of the participants expired (1).
 Patients who received combined therapy showed a longer median survival time (13.3 years) in comparison to those receiving only radiotherapy (7.8 years) (1).
 The median PFS time was 10.4 and 4.0 years for people receiving combined therapy and radiotherapy, respectively (1,2).
 The dual therapy proved all the more beneficial because the 10 year PFS rate for patients was 51% versus 21% in those receiving only radiotherapy; the overall survival rate was 60% and 40%, respectively (1).
 Research even suggested that cognitive functions of the patients receiving dual therapy were less compromised in comparison to those receiving only radiotherapy.
 (3)

-Results of this study suggest that for longer survival rates in patients suffering from low-grade gliomas, the treatment should begin with radiotherapy followed by PCV.
+Results of this study suggest that for longer survival rates in patients suffering from low-grade glioma, the treatment should begin with radiotherapy followed by PCV.
 (1) Using this as a rescue treatment for relapse after using only radiotherapy would not be very effective.
-Furthermore, researchers are of the view that in some patients, genetic alterations were the cause of gliomas being resistant to chemotherapy.
+Furthermore, researchers are of the view that in some patients, genetic alterations were the cause of glioma being resistant to chemotherapy.

 Credit: Dr. Rachita on behalf of Borderless Access